kokonech/atacInferCNV/README.md

 The example data input data is located [here](https://drive.google.com/drive/folders/1okTZxc4yeuv1U2BsSEEccn1tng-sLqu7?usp=drive_link).

-To launch it, download the dataset and enter the corresponding folder.
+To launch it, download the dataset and enter the corresponding folder path as mainDir variable.
-By default, the required input is full signals matrix and the annotation of cells to distinguish tumor and normal.
+By default, the required input are
+1) full signals matrix
+2) annotation of cells to distinguish tumor and normal.

 The path to input (raw signals matrix and cells annotation) should be prepared via the following code:

 ```